selsa-inube/bootcamps/content/frontend/react/react-ex-thinking-in-react.md

+---
+title: Thinking in React
+type: exercise
+topic: react
+---

-# A5: Thinking in React
+# Thinking in React

+## Exercise

 Complete the Thinking in React explanation you can read in the official React Docs.
 Create a vite project to complete the exercise.